 - Healthcare (43%)

-The survey also looked at whether or not people work in the same industry with their mentor.
-Not surprising to see that over 81% of people work in the same industry as their mentor.
-61% of people actually work at the same company as their mentor.
-However, most mentor-mentee relationships don’t carry across multiple jobs and most mentors aren’t a current manager.
+The survey also looked at whether or not people work in the same industry with their mentors.
+Not surprising to see that over 81% of people work in the same sector as their mentor.
+61% of people work at the same company as their mentor.
+However, most mentor-mentee relationships don’t carry across multiple jobs, and most mentors aren’t current managers.
 The full report from Olivet Nazarene University can be seen here.